Feb. 24, 2018. Celebrating the Life of the Deer with a Hide Tanning Workshop

 November 12-18.
 Rock Your Mocs Week!
 Wear your moccasins to bring light to indigenous dress, art, and issues.

 Decolonizing Clothing Fashion Show from 7-9pm in the Michigan Room in the University Center.
 No admission fee.
 Featuring clothing items made from Indigenous materials of the Great Lakes Region.
 Submissions welcome and subject for review!
 Call Dr. Martin Reinhardt (906-227-1397) for more info.
-The Decolonizing Clothing Fashion Show has been CANCELLED due to unforeseen circumstances.
+The Decolonizing Clothing Fashion Show has been CANCELED due to unforeseen circumstances.
 Stay tuned for reschedule!

 November 28.
 Don't Want to be a Good Indian No More, by Dr. Martin Reinhardt, book signing in the Whitman Commons at 4pm.